valentinomiazzo/mic_js/README.md

 // Now, let's define pre-conditions and post-condition for our method.

-// The pre-condition takes the same parameters of the methos.
+// The pre-condition takes the same parameters of the method.
 // In this case the pre-condition asserts that the passed parameter must be a number.
 Computable.prototype.compute.pre = function (x) {
     Mic.assert(typeof x === "number");